 Four Types of Scales in Research

-in #politics15 days ago
+in #politics7 months ago

 Explain the following using examples: Ordinal scales, Preference scales, Nominal scales, Binary scales.